inkling/synthaway/README.markdown

 you just built.

-Also, it's not really necessary to have a `build` directory, and you can just run `cmake .` inside the source directory of synthaway.
+Also, it's not really necessary to have a `build` directory, and you can just run `cmake .` inside the source directory of Synthaway.
 But it's a good practice for using CMake.
 The advantage is that, if anything goes bad, you can just zap the whole `build` directory.

-Now, if you have followed our instructions thus far, the binary of synthaway should be now residing in `/usr/local/bin` at your disposal.
+Now, if you have followed our instructions thus far, the binary of Synthaway should be now residing in `/usr/local/bin` at your disposal.

-If you want to hack on synthaway, the next time you want to compile it, you can just use `make -C ./build/`.
+If you want to hack on Synthaway, the next time you want to compile it, you can just use `make -C ./build/`.

 That's it.
 Now we can start removing some unwanted `@synthesize` directives!

-## Using synthaway
+## Using Synthaway

-You can use synthaway to refactor a single `.m` or `.mm` file.
+You can use Synthaway to refactor a single `.m` or `.mm` file.
 The format is as follows:

-    synthaway <source file> -- <compiler> [compiler options]
+    Synthaway <source file> -- <compiler> [compiler options]

-For example, if you have the synthaway binary in the current working directory, and you want to refactor the `foo.m` in the `tests/` directory:
+For example, if you have the Synthaway binary in the current working directory, and you want to refactor the `foo.m` in the `tests/` directory:

     synthaway tests/foo.m -- clang -c